 Aleta brandished the tire iron in her hand like a sword, holding it close to her chest.
 She projected the pent-up frustration she’d been harboring for months at Roman.

 “No more making up!
 No more lies.
 You have a problem that I can’t fix.
 Find someone else!
 I’m done,” Aleta declared.
 She looked at the blond-haired man, who met her gaze with confusion, and back at Roman.
 “This guy was in an accident, so I’m helping him.”

 Roman took a few more steps towards her.
 She noted the stench of alcohol from where she was; this was not going to go well.
 She stood up and let the blond-haired man slump onto the back of the bench.
-When she took a step towards Roman, she held the tire iron in both hands like a baseball bat.
-She vanquished her fear and let herself channel rage.
+When she took a step towards Roman, she looked ready to attack him with the tire iron.
+She vanquished all fear and let herself channel rage.

 “Last chance, Roman!” she shouted.
 “I just smashed a windshield.
 I have no problem knocking the stupid out of you!”

 “You don’t know how to fight,” he replied dismissively.